eth-cscs/stackinator/docs/recipes.md

 * directly after the initial test that Spack has been installed correctly;
 * directly before the build cache is configured, or the first compiler environment is concretised.

-The pre-install script is copied, tempalted and executed similarly to the post-install hook (see above).
+The pre-install script is copied, templated and executed similarly to the post-install hook (see above).

 ## Meta-Data